hawkinsw/CPPTimes/booleans.md

 So far we have learned that variables with the type `bool` can only hold the values `true` and `false`.
 We also know that we have operations that combine two values with Boolean type and get another.
 But, how do we get a value with a Boolean type in the first place?

-The answer: _relational_ and _equality_ operators!
+There are a number of ways, but the best way[^1] is through _relational_ and _equality_ operators!
 An expression composed of operands and a relational or equality operator has a value (just like all expressions!).
 And, like every value in C++, it has a type!
 The value can be either `true` or `false` and the type is `bool`.
 I am sure that you aren't surprised!

+[^1]: Just this person's opinion, of course.

 Let's look at the relational and equality operators in "C++ World" and how they compare to the ways that we write comparisons when we are in "Math World."